deyvidm18/gke-demo-features/README.md

-Of course.
-Here is the complete and final `README.md` file in Markdown format for you to copy.

 # GKE Advanced Lifecycle & Resizing Demo

 A hands-on demonstration of two powerful Google Kubernetes Engine (GKE) features, designed to work on both **GKE Autopilot and Standard** clusters: